orbitalronin94/Papers/README.md

 ### ¿Estos artículos están revisados por pares? / Are these papers peer-reviewed?

 No. Son autopublicados.
 El código está disponible para replicación.
 La metodología es estándar.
 Los resultados son reproducibles.
 La revisión por pares está pendiente.
 El tercer artículo se presenta explícitamente como *Perspective*, no como *Original Research*.
+El cuarto es un tratado de síntesis y meta-metodología.

 *No. They are self-published.
 The code is available for replication.
 The methodology is standard.
 The results are reproducible.
 Peer review is pending.
-The third paper is explicitly presented as a Perspective, not Original Research.*
+The third paper is explicitly presented as a Perspective, not Original Research.
+The fourth is a synthesis and meta-methodology treatise.*

-### ¿Cómo puedo citar estos artículos? / How can I cite these papers?
+### ¿Cómo puedo citar estos documentos? / How can I cite these documents?

 Ver la sección "Citación" más abajo. / See the "Citation" section below.